ToolJet/ToolJet/docs/versioned_docs/version-2.0.0-beta/setup/google-cloud-run.md

   </div>

-5. Please go to the connection tab.
-Under Cloud SQL instance please select the PostgreSQL database which you have set-up for Tooljet application.
+5. Please go to connection tab.
+Under Cloud SQL instance please select the PostgreSQL database which you have set-up for Tooljet application or the separate PostgreSQL database created respective to Tooljet Database from the drop-down option.

   <div style={{textAlign: 'center'}}>